cybreuil/dotfiles/README.md

 # dotfiles
 dotfiles for linux install

-bashrc using /W for desktop, i'm using /w for thinkpads
+bashrc using \w for desktop, i'm using \W for thinkpads